 One could also say that the fundamentalist worldview offers a binary outlook on the world in terms of sacred or profane, with everything on the profane side of human experience under a cloud of suspicion.
 More particularly, modernity is viewed with deep jaundice; traditionalism, like many conservative ideologies, embraces a narrative of decline, with a golden age sometime in the past and the sky always falling in the present.
 Also under suspicion is simple pleasure, whether at the sight of a beautiful landscape or at attention from a peer of the opposite sex.
 In all these things the enemy lurks, ready to pounce and devour.
 Sexuality, particularly female sexuality, is practically ground zero for the powers of darkness; jewelry, makeup, hairdos, and so forth are all snares and temptations.

 Looming over the stifling tableaux of Maria’s life is the domineering figure of her mother (Franziska Weisz), a bitter, brittle woman with a prickly temperament and an acid tongue.
 I wish it were true to say that her character is too one-sidedly harsh.
 We do get glimpses of her humanity, as when she tries to make up for berating Maria by offering to take her shopping for a communion dress, and assuring her, as if by concession, that it’s okay to wear something pretty for this special day.
-The smile on Maria’s face at this rare show of maternal warmth may be the film’s heartbreaking moment.
+The smile on Maria’s face at this rare show of maternal warmth may be the film’s most heartbreaking moment.

 Contrasting with her mother is Maria’s French au pair Bernadette (Lucie Aron), idealized in Maria’s eyes as the epitome of virtue, cleverness and beauty.
 In Bernadette’s unconditional love Maria finds solace from her mother’s coldness.
 People from outside Maria’s world drift through key moments in her life, living signs of hope.
 There’s the Protestant gym teacher (Birge Schade), who responds with tolerant empathy to Maria’s objections to the driving beat of the Swedish pop duo Roxette’s “She’s Got the Look,” and defends her from jeering classmates.
 There’s Christian (Moritz Knapp), a boy at school who likes both Bach and rock and resists all Maria’s efforts to discourage him from pursuing her.